-Μι ıltip le Choice Questions

-1. is a combination of structures which could take the form of product and geographical risions or functional and divisional structures operating in tandem.
+- 1. A is a combination of structures which could take the form of product and geographical divisions or functional and divisional structures operating in tandem.

-a.
+- a.
 Functional structure

-b.
+- b.
 Matrix Structure

-c.
+- c.
 Project based structure

-d.
+- d.
 Transnational structure

-2. combines the local responsiveness of the international subsidiary with the coordination vantages found in global product companies.
+- 2. A combines the local responsiveness of the international subsidiary with the coordination advantages found in global product companies.

-a.
+- a.
 Functional structure

-b.
+- b.
 Matrix Structure

-c.
+- c.
 Project based structure

-d.
+- d.
 Transnational structure

-3. A is one where teams are created, undertake the work and are then dissolved.
+- 3. A is one where teams are created, undertake the work and are then dissolved.

-a.
+- a.
 Functional structure

-b.
+- b.
 Matrix Structure

-c.
+- c.
 Project based structure

-d.
+- d.
 Transnational structure

-4. Wł nich among the following is true?
+- 4. Which among the following is true?

-a.
+- a.
 BPR has resulted in major gains in efficiency.

-b.
+- b.
 BPR has resulted in major gains in speed.

-c.
+- c.
 BPR has resulted in major gains in quality.

-d.
+- d.
 BPR has resulted in major gains in efficiency, quality and speed.

-5. specifies what is to be accomplished by focusing on the end result.
+- 5. specifies what is to be accomplished by focusing on the end result.

-a.
+- a.
 Output control

-b.
+- b.
 Behaviour control

-c.
+- c.
 Premise control

-d.
+- d.
 Implementation control

-6. pro is control achieved through the establishment of a comprehensive system of rules and occdures to direct the actions of divisions, functions, and individuals.
+- 6. is control achieved through the establishment of a comprehensive system of rules and procedures to direct the actions of divisions, functions, and individuals.

-a.
+- a.
 Output control

-b.
+- b.
 Behaviour control

-c.
+- c.
 Premise control

-d.
+- d.
 Implementation control

 - 7. checks systemically and continuously whether the assumptions on which the strategy is based are still valid.

 - a.
 Output control

 - b.
 Behaviour control

 - c.
 Premise control

 - d.
 Implementation control

 - 8. A is based on the primary activities that have to be undertaken by an organisation

 - a.
 Functional structure

 - b.
 Matrix Structure

 - c.
 Project based structure

 - d.
 Transnational structure

 - 9. This test is a catch-all category, indicating that the structure must fit legal, stakeholder, trade union or similar constraints.

 - a.
 The Feasibility Test

 - b.
 The People Test

 - c.
 The Parenting Advantage Test

 - d.
 The Specialised Cultures Test

 - 10. In a fast-moving world, an important test to determine the extent to which a design will allow for change in the future is called?

 - a.
 The Feasibility Test

-- b.
-The Flexibility Test

-- c. cThe Parenting Advantage Test

-- d.
-The Specialised Cultures Test